setvisible/range-id-convertor/README.md

 The solution is to paste the identifiers in **RangeIDConvertor**.

-- RangeIDConvertor expands the ID ranges.
+- RangeIDConvertor expands all the ID ranges.
-- RangeIDConvertor converts them to the specific format of a pre/post-processing tool.
+- RangeIDConvertor converts them to the format of a specific tool.

 ## Installation